twak/campskeleton/README.md

 ```

 ### gradle
-Add this in your root `build.gradle` at the end of repositories to use latest snapshot:
+add this in your root `build.gradle` at the end of repositories to use latest snapshot:

 ```
 allprojects {